 Second day.
 4th June – Hard grind

 This was a day of cricket of a different stamp to the first.
 A day for roundheads rather than cavaliers.
 The sun shone all day, the Somerset pace bowlers stuck hard to their task and the Hampshire batsmen to theirs.
 In one respect the day was a mirror image of the first.
 The bowlers worked up an advantage before the batsmen turned them back.
 The cricket though was of a very different brand.
-Whereas the later Somerset batsmen had conducted a headlong charge, the Hampshire ones, for over after over, stood their ground.
+Whereas on the first day the later Somerset batsmen had conducted a headlong charge, the Hampshire ones, for over after over, defended their ground.
 360 runs for ten wickets in 84.2 overs on the first day.
 285 runs for seven wickets in 96 overs on the second.
 The heights of the first day were not reached on the second, but the cricket enthralled nonetheless as the two sides pressed for supremacy in a match which might have a significant impact on whether either or both proceeds to the top tier in the second phase of this year’s County Championship.

 Liam Dawson has more than once taken a game away from Somerset, not least with a century in bowler-friendly conditions in the defeat in the penultimate Championship match of 2019 which derailed Somerset’s County Championship challenge that year.
 Now he had the opportunity, with Northeast, to bat Hampshire back into to the match.
 He did not make an auspicious start.
 His first two runs came from an inside edge off Davey, he played and missed to his first ball from Abell but survived the voracious appeal for a catch at the wicket.
-The lifelong supporter has seen it all before and knows that such a start to an innings can be as much a forerunner to a long innings as a short one.
+The lifelong supporter has seen it all before, and knows that such a start to an innings can be as much a forerunner of a long innings as a short one.

 Abell meanwhile, bowling from the Trescothick Pavilion End with nippy discipline and giving the batsmen no rest between balls, restricted them to the occasional single.
 A gadfly constantly flitting in to nip its victim was the image that sprang to mind, and Hampshire, who had looked as uncomfortable as a gadfly’s victim for most of day, had only just managed to drag their scoring rate up to two and a half runs an over.
 Then Abell nipped in with a lethal bite.
 Northeast drove him through the on side towards the Ondaatje Stand, de Lange chased hard and held Northeast to two.
 Off the next ball, Northeast, misjudging the bounce, hooked, top-edged and Davies caught a looping catch between the leg slip and leg gully positions.
-Northeast, the backbone thus far of Hampshire’s attempt to keep a foothold in the game, walked off to generous applause from the Somerset crowd.
-Hampshire were 148 for 6 in the 60th over, still 212 adrift of Somerset.
+Northeast, the backbone thus far of Hampshire’s attempt to keep a foothold in the match, walked off to generous applause from the Somerset crowd.
+Hampshire were 148 for 6 in the 60th over, still 212 adrift.
 Northeast 67.

 One perpetual thorn in the Somerset side over the years, Liam Dawson, had not troubled them in this innings.
 Another, Keith Barker, now walked to the wicket on the back of his exceptional six-wicket haul in the Somerset innings.
 He and McManus saw Hampshire through to tea on 157 for 6, still over 200 runs behind Somerset.
 A teatime perambulation detected quite a buzz around the ground.
 It also detected two main topics of comment.
-The constant pressure applied by the Somerset pace bowlers against the defensive Hampshire wall and the aid it received from some exceptional Somerset fielding.
+The constant pressure applied by the Somerset pace bowlers against the defensive Hampshire wall, and the aid it received from some exceptional Somerset fielding.
 “One more push,” someone said.

 During the early part of the afternoon, I had sent a text commenting on how well Somerset were coping without Overton.
 Now I received a reply, “Perhaps we are missing Overton with the second new ball?”
-That might have had some point, for Overton bowls with sustained hostility combined with unrelenting accuracy neither of which cedes anything to the time of day.
+That may have had some point, for Overton bowls with sustained hostility combined with unrelenting accuracy, neither of which cedes anything to the time of day.
 He looks the part in the van of the attack and the rest of the attack looks the part around him.